hetima/DSP_LSTM/README.md

 ## Recent Changes (v0.6.0)
 - Added ConfigWindow to change some settings (not yet fulfilled) (open from the button at the top of main window)
 - Added the ability to display station contents and empty slot count as icon (config `showStationInfo` or ConfigWindow) (also affected by in-game building icon display setting)
-- Fix incompatible with DSP Drone Clearing
+- Fix incompatible with DSP Drone Clearing Mod

 ![screenshot3](https://raw.githubusercontent.com/hetima/DSP_LSTM/main/screen3.jpg)